 8) The food looks amazing but you have no appetite.

-9) Your negative coping in full swing, you spend the day at the bar and entirely forget to eat.
+9) Your negative coping in full swing, you spend the day numbing the pain.

 10) Everything looks amazing and the food is delicious.
 You made your loved one’s famous stuffing and it came out perfectly.
 Except, without them there, you are acutely aware that things will never be the same.